-'''

-EXEC SQL

-SET DATABASE DB1 = 'employee.gdb';
+EXEC SQL SET DATABASE DB1 = 'employee.ib';

-'''

-This database declaration identifies the database file, employee.gdb, as a database the program uses, and assigns the database a handle, or alias, DB1.
+This database declaration identifies the database file, employee.ib, as a database the program uses, and assigns the database a handle, or alias, DB1.

 If a program runs in a directory different from the directory that contains the database file, then the file name specification in SET DATABASE must include a full path name, too.
-For example, the following SET DATABASE declaration specifies the full path to employee.gdb:
+For example, the following SET DATABASE declaration specifies the full path to employee.ib:

-'''

-EXEC SQL

-SET DATABASE DB1 = '/interbase/examples/employee.gdb';
+SET DATABASE DB1 = '/InterBase/examples/employee.ib';

-'''